MetaverseRPN-LLC/RPForge-Issue-Tracker/README.md

 - Dynamic Combat Script
     - [Placeholder]

-RPGBot is a tool to help you do your own RPGs, there is no game to play without you setting it up first.
+RPForge is a tool to help you do your own RPGs, there is no game to play without you setting it up first.

 > Note: throughout this tutorial commands will be shown with the following syntax:
 >